 The house that Jaylen* and his mom lived in was foreclosed on when he was fifteen.
 His mother’s severe mental health issues had worsened to the point that she could barely care for herself, let alone Jaylen.
 They faced homelessness.
 After years of struggling with abuse and a lack of food, clothes, and basic toiletries, Jaylen was placed in foster care.

 Jaylen is on the autism spectrum, although he was not diagnosed at the time.
 This contributed to his moving between several placements.
 None was a good fit.

 Despite the trauma he endured and the lack of stability in his foster care placements, Jaylen felt driven to achieve something for himself.
 He applied and received a Fund for Advancement of Minorities Through Education (FAME) scholarship that allowed him to attend a rigorous private high school.
 It was a difficult adjustment: Jaylen was far behind his peers academically, and since it was not a public school, he had no access to a free lunch, and no Individualized Education Plan (IEP) to support his special education needs.

-Jaylen recently started his first semester at Lehigh.
-With the help of KidsVoice, he has money for books and living expenses, a caring home to return to during school breaks, and a bright future ahead.
+When Jaylen started his first semester at college, KidsVoice helped make sure he had money for books and living expenses, a caring home to return to during school breaks, and a bright future ahead.

 Never miss an update!
 Sign up for the KidsVoice newsletter to learn about upcoming events, announcements, donor and volunteer opportunities, and current initiatives.